CSCfi/csc-user-guide/docs/support/faq/how-to-move-data-between-puhti-and-allas.md

 There are several options on how to move your data between Puhti and Allas.
 This page gives you guidance for the clients <i>a_commands</i>, _swift_, _rclone_ and _s3cmd_.

+All the required packages and software needed for the clients are already installed on Puhti.
+To authenticate to a project you need to run command `$ source /appl/opt/allas_conf`.

 ## Move data with a_commands

 [a_commands](../../data/Allas/using_allas/a_commands.md){target="_blank"} provides easy-to-use tools for basic usage of Allas.
 The functions to use for data movement between Puhti and Allas are: